Azure-Samples/copilot-sap-sales-order-verification/README.md

 There are two scenarios 1 being a basic one and 2 with enahnacements to the first one inlcuding Adaptive Cards and Principal Propagation.

 ## Scenario Overiew and steps for scenario 1
+Be sure to read [this blog ](https://techcommunity.microsoft.com/t5/running-sap-applications-on-the/streamlining-sap-processes-with-azure-openai-copilot-studio-and/ba-p/4164338) on the Microsoft Tech Community for a more detailed description of this scenario.

 ### 1. Customer Inquiry and Complaint.
 A customer contacts a salesperson with a complaint about a delayed order.